Penelope Spheeris

-Penelope Spheeris (born December 2, 1945) is an American film director, producer, and screenwriter.
-She has directed both documentary and scripted films.
-Her best-known works include the trilogy titled The Decline of Western Civilization, each covering an aspect of Los Angeles underground culture, and Wayne's World, her highest-grossing film.
+Penelope Spheeris (born December 2, 1945) is an American filmmaker.
+Her best-known works include The Decline of Western Civilization trilogy of music documentaries (1981–98), each covering an aspect of Los Angeles underground culture, and has been referred to as a "rock 'n roll anthropologist".
+She is also known for directing the comedy films Wayne's World (1992, her highest-grossing film), Dudes (1987) and The Beverly Hillbillies (1993).